Rayrxuan/Rayrxuan.github.io/_publications/2023/2023-pub-example-1.md

 pub_date:       "2023"

 abstract: >-
-  We developed a novel two-stage cascaded compressed sensing scheme.
+  We develope a novel two-stage cascaded compressed sensing scheme.
 By appropriately distributing the computation load to each stage, this method utilizes the compressibility of natural scenes in multiple domains, reducing the ill-posed nature of datacube recovery and achieving enhanced spatial resolution, suppressed aliasing artifacts, and improved spectral fidelity.
 Our approach efficiently records a five-dimensional (5D) plenoptic function in a single snapshot.
 cover:          /assets/images/covers/CASH_LIFT_1.jpg
 authors:
   - Ruixuan Zhao